It was July 2018, Amsterdam.

 Brooke Wurst felt her cellphone buzz in her pocket.
 Around her, thousands of public health experts were bustling to their next engagement at the International Aids Conference which was being held in the city.

-She’s an entrepreneur who heads up Remote Harbor, a tech company that takes data-driven health solutions to poor communities.
-The company runs a programme for a small nonprofit in KwaZulu-Natal, helping it to deliver SMS reminders to more than 1000 teens and young people — the messages prompt them to take their HIV treatment.
+She’s an entrepreneur who heads up an HIV nonprofit called the Triad Trust.
+The trust runs a programme for a small nonprofit in KwaZulu-Natal, helping it to deliver SMS reminders to more than 1 000 teens and young people — the messages prompt them to take their HIV treatment.

 Wurst had been texting back and forth with one of her colleagues about what she thought was an easy-to-fix glitch in the system.